claudecodeguide.dev

 What is a Model?

 The actual AI brain doing the work.
-Claude Code runs on three different models, each with different speed, capability, and cost.
+Claude Code runs on three models with different speed, capability, and cost.

 ModelSpeedBest for